View David Borchardt's Obituary on PostCrescent.com and share memories

 David Borchardt

+He is preceded in death by his parents Mildred & Herbert Borchardt, and sister, Marjorie Taylor.

+David was still an active financial consultant with Thrivent Financial at the time of his passing and truly loved the Thrivent members he served during his 40 year career with Thrivent.

 Family and friends may visit at Redeemer Lutheran Church, 210 S Oneida St, Green Bay, on Friday, August 2, from 3-7pm.
-Visitation will continue on Saturday, at the church, from 9:00am until 11:30am.
+Visitation will continue on Saturday August 3, at the church, from 9:00am until 11:30am.
 Funeral service will follow at 12:00pm with Pastor Paul Pett officiating.
 Burial will be in Zion Lutheran Cemetery, Wayside.
 Cotter Funeral and Cremation Care is assisting the family.
-Full obituary will appear in the Wednesday edition.